Akum65358Blaise/aws-github/README.md

-Deploy React Application to AWS Using Github Actions
+Deploy React Application to AWS Using Github Actions CI/CD PIPELINE

-A lab on how to deploy a React Application to AWS using Github Actions.
+A lab on how to deploy a React Application to AWS using Github Actions CI/CD PIPELINE.

 Create React Project
 First let’s create react project locally.
 We are going to use CRA for this.
 Use below command to create a react project.